barad1tos/GenreUpdater/SECURITY.md

 - API keys are stored encrypted using the `cryptography` library (Fernet symmetric encryption)
 - Keys can be rotated using the `rotate_keys` command
-- Never commit `my-config.yaml` or files containing plaintext API keys
+- Never commit `.env` or files containing plaintext API keys

 ### AppleScript Execution